Construction of $p$-energy measures associated with strongly local $p$-energy forms: Introduction

 \section{Introduction}

-Since the last decade of the 20th century, Sobolev spaces on non-smooth metric spaces have been considered in many studies.
-One successful approach is to use the notion of ``upper gradients'' (see, e.g., \cite{AGS14a,Che,Sha}; cf. \cite{Haj,HK}).
-This has been used in recent studies on differential geometry on non-smooth metric spaces (e.g., \cite{AGS14b}).
+Since the late 20th century, Sobolev spaces on non-smooth metric spaces have been studied extensively.
+One successful approach is based on ``upper gradients'' (see, e.g., \cite{AGS14a,Che,Sha}; see also \cite{Haj,HK}).
+This approach has also been used in recent work in differential geometry on non-smooth metric spaces (e.g., \cite{AGS14b}).
 Another approach is to construct Sobolev spaces on fractals using Dirichlet form theory.
+On many fractals, however, the upper-gradient approach may fail to yield a non-trivial first-order Sobolev space (for instance, on the standard Sierpi\'nski carpet (Figure \ref{figSC}) the Newtonian space collapses to $L^p$; see Remark~\ref{remthmunique}~(3).

-Analysis on fractals has been studied since the 1980s.
-Inspired by Kesten's works~\cite{Kes86a,Kes86b}, Goldstein~\cite{Gol} and Kusuoka~\cite{Kus} independently constructed the Brownian motion on the Sierpinski gasket (see Figure \ref{figSG}) as a scaling limit for random walks on graphs approximating the gasket.
-In the seminal paper~\cite{BP}, Barlow and Perkins provided a detailed evaluation of the transition density of the Brownian motion.
-Following these studies, Fukushima and Shima~\cite{FS} directly constructed the counterpart of the Sobolev space in 1992, that is, the Dirichlet form on the gasket corresponding to the Brownian motion. (cf. Kigami~\cite{Kig89} directly constructed the associated Laplacian.)
-Many studies have been conducted on constructing Dirichlet forms on fractals (see, e.g., \cite{HaK,Kaj21AG,Kig93,Kig12,Kig23,KZ}) and the corresponding Markov processes (see, e.g., \cite{BB89,BB99,Ham,Lin}) and their properties (see, e.g., \cite{BBKT,BK,KL,Hin17,Kum}; see also \cite{Bar,Kig01,Str}).
-Properties of energy measures have also been studied in researches of analysis on fractals.
-Here, the energy measure $\mu_{\langle f\rangle}$ for $f\in\core$ associated with a regular Dirichlet form $(\Mc{E},\Mc{F})$ on $L^2(X, d, \mu)$ is defined as the measure satisfying the following equation, where $\supp[f]$ denotes the closure of $\{x\mid f(x)\ne 0\}$ for $f:X\to\Mb{R}$ and $C_c(X)=\{f\mid f\in C(X,d)\text{ and }\supp[f]\text{ is compact}\}$.
+The study of analysis on fractals began in the 1980s.
+Inspired by Kesten's work~\cite{Kes86a,Kes86b}, Goldstein~\cite{Gol} and Kusuoka~\cite{Kus1} independently constructed Brownian motion on the Sierpi\'nski gasket (see Figure \ref{figSG}) as a scaling limit of random walks on graphs approximating the gasket.
+In the seminal paper~\cite{BP}, Barlow and Perkins provided detailed estimates of the transition density of this Brownian motion.
+Following these studies, Fukushima and Shima~\cite{FS} constructed, in 1992, the Dirichlet form on the gasket corresponding to this Brownian motion; this Dirichlet form can be viewed as a counterpart of a Sobolev space.
+(See also the paper~\cite{Kig89}, which directly constructs the associated Laplacian.)
+The scope of the subject is not limited to the gasket: important examples also include infinitely ramified self-similar sets such as the standard Sierpi\'nski carpet.
+Many studies have been devoted to constructing Dirichlet forms on fractals (see, e.g., \cite{HaK,Kaj21AG,Kig93,Kig12,Kig23,KZ}), the corresponding Markov processes (see, e.g., \cite{BB89,BB99,Ham,Lin}), and their properties (see, e.g., \cite{BBKT,BK,KL,Hin17,Kum}; see also \cite{Bar,Kig01,Str}).